 Most exhibited objects belong to our exhibition partners, who may be private or public people or institutions, and are borrowed only for the duration of each exhibition.
 Some exhibitions, notably those on aviation-related themes, may feature objects from SFO Museum’s aviation collection.

 SFO Museum presents rotating exhibitions from its permanent collection in the galleries located within the San Francisco Airport Commission Aviation Library and Louis A. Turpen Aviation Museum.
 This facility is located prior to security checkpoints on the A side of the International Terminal Main Hall.
 Click here for link to hours and directions.
-Additional long-term aviation exhibitions can be found pre- and post-security in Terminal 3.
+Additional long-term aviation exhibitions can be found in SkyTerrace, located pre-security in Terminal 2, level 4, and pre-security in Terminal 3, level 1.

 The public art (permanently installed paintings, sculptures, and site-specific installations) at SFO belong to the collection of the San Francisco Arts Commission (SFAC).
 SFO Museum partners with the SFAC to select and maintain the more than ninety works on view in locations throughout the Airport’s campus.